-At John Hancock Investment Management, our research working with financial advisors reveals that ETFs are typically allocated in one of three ways: as a minority position to achieve tactical exposure, as roughly half of a portfolio’s beta, or as the primary vehicle for market exposure.
-In what follows, we discuss the history and characteristics of ETFs and examine some common strategies for implementing them in a diversified portfolio.
+At John Hancock Investment Management, our research working with financial professionals reveals that ETFs are typically allocated in one of three ways: as a minority position to achieve tactical exposure, as roughly half of a portfolio’s beta, or as the primary vehicle for market exposure.
+We discuss the history and characteristics of ETFs and examine some common strategies for implementing them in a diversified portfolio.

 - In little more than 20 years, ETFs have become a staple in many investor portfolios, and for good reason: They provide intraday liquidity, transparency, tax efficiency, and access to specific markets at a relatively low cost.

 - Investors have allocated more than $836 billion to strategic beta ETFs globally across a wide range of styles, including return-oriented strategies that screen for attributes such as dividends, value, growth, momentum, buybacks, and quality.¹

 - Financial professionals generally approach ETF implementation in one of three ways and with varying degrees of active and passive exposure in each portfolio.

 Since their U.S. launch in 1993, exchange-traded funds (ETFs) have grown from a single S&P 500 Index-based ETF with $6.5 million in assets to a $3.9 trillion industry today.
 The investment vehicle’s devoted following is due in large part to its ability to offer a wide variety of investment objectives and risk profiles in a cost-effective manner.
 This flexibility is a key reason financial professionals and portfolio managers employ ETFs in the construction of portfolios alongside active strategies.

 In discussing portfolio construction with financial professionals, we find that there are essentially three implementation approaches, each of which includes varying degrees of active and passive exposure.